B.S. in Business Administration, Entrepreneurship Specialization

 When you choose to specialize in entrepreneurship, your career path is wide open.
 Check out some career pathways for entrepreneurs.

 Many business students benefit from the Helen P. Denit Business Honors Program's enriched curriculum, enhanced interactions with faculty and alumni, employer site visits and exceptional internships.

 Save time and money: Begin graduate school before you finish your bachelor’s degree by applying to the Accelerated Bachelor's to Master's Option.

 Links to find people in the School of Business

 Did You Know?

-One of the most innovative undergraduate entrepreneurship programs in North America, right here in Baltimore.
+UB's is one of the most innovative undergraduate entrepreneurship programs in North America, right here in Baltimore.

 The Entrepreneurship Fellows Program offers a new way to educate the next generation of entrepreneurs.
-The program balances classroom theory with periods of practical, hands-on experience, prior to graduation.
-Through the Fellows Program, students are able to engage in an alternative academic study — gaining practical experience by working side-by-side with expert entrepreneurs and faculty.
+The program balances classroom theory with periods of practical, hands-on experience prior to graduation.
+Through the Fellows Program, students are able to engage in an alternative academic study—gaining practical experience by working side-by-side with expert entrepreneurs and faculty.

-To learn more about the program and the special admission requirements visit the program's webpage.
+To learn more about the program and the special admission requirements, visit the program's web page.